Ranking by Lifts: A Cost-Benefit Approach to Large-Scale A/B Tests: Statistical Guarantees

 \subsection{Properties of the Data-Driven Procedure}

 In practice, the lfdr statistic has to be estimated using the data.
-There are a few approaches to estimating the lfdr statistic:~by \cite{efron2015package}, \cite{sun2007oracle} via \cite{jin2007estimating}, and Gaussian mixture models (see \cite{fraley2002model} for a general exposition).
-When estimated, we note that the procedure's qualitative properties pass to the data-driven scenarios.
-The results in this section are asymptotical.
-In the numerical illustrations, we demonstrate the procedure's finite sample performance.
+There are a few approaches to estimating the lfdr statistic:~by \cite{efron2015package} or \cite{qvalue}, \cite{sun2007oracle} via \cite{jin2007estimating}, and Gaussian mixture models (see \cite{fraley2002model} for a general exposition).
+Because the lfdr is estimated, we prove that the data-driven approach asymptotically maintains the level of control of the FDR as the oracle approach.
+Later, we use numerical simulation to demonstrate the procedure's finite sample performance.

-\begin{proposition} The proposed data-driven procedure controls the FDR at the desired level asymptotically. \end{proposition}
+{\bf Proposition 3 (Asymptotic Validity.)} {\it The data-driven procedure asymptotically controls the FDR at the desired level.}